nkkodkani/OwnOperatingSystem/README.md

    DD - Define Double Word - 4 bytes = 32 bits

    "int" - interrupt: tells hardware to stop what it is doing and do whatever comes next
+   Example: int 0x80

+   push: Place operand on the top of the hardware memory.
+Its the stack so every time push is called it grows from high to low address
+   I. Decrement ESP by 4    II.
+Place operand at address of ESP (stack pointer)